 Benefit #3: You align yourself with public safety.

 Construction workers are not the only ones who could become hurt because of safety protocols not being properly followed.
-Any person who is nearby is put at risk, such as motorists, cyclists, and pedestrians when personnel do not properly direct traffic around a work zone.
+Any person who is nearby is put at risk, such as motorists, cyclists, and pedestrians, when personnel does not properly direct traffic around a work zone.
 Public safety is a key issue to consider, particularly when your project is in a densely populated or high-activity location.

-Benefit #4: OSHA construction safety training protects jobs and cuts costs.
+Benefit #4: OSHA construction training protects jobs and cuts costs.

 Many people earn a living from construction.
 If construction workers fail to follow OSHA safety recommendations and get hurt, the incredible costs (see below) can drive smaller operations to bankruptcy.
 In that way, families and entire communities are protected by this form of training.